-It's no secret sitting is killing us.
-FluidStance®'s mission is to set the world in motion.
+It's no secret sitting is killing us – that's why it's our mission to set the world in motion.

-Standing desks get us out of our chairs and in a state of movement.
-That said, while we know sitting all day hurts, we also think standing all day kind of stinks too.
-It can be hard on the feet and joints, particularly for people who aren't used to it and go from sitting to standing all day too quickly.
-That’s just one of the reasons we're huge fans of adjustable desks that allow you to move when you need it, but also allow you to rest when you truly need it the most.
+Standing desks get us out of our chairs and into a state of movement.
+That said, while we know sitting all day hurts, we think standing all day kind of stinks too.
+It can be hard on the feet and joints, particularly for people who aren't used to it and go from sitting all day to standing all day too quickly.
+That’s one of the reasons we're huge fans of adjustable desks that allow you to move when you need it, but also allow you to rest.
 Having the right standing desk makes all the difference.
-Here is our review of the best standing desks on the market, and some DIY standup desk options, in no particular order.
+We've reviewed the best standing desks on the market, including some DIY standup desk options, in no particular order:

 About: Ernest Hemingway famously worked standing.
-He believed it kept his senses sharp and himself better connected to the world.
-The Brooklyn-based company, Work Standing, has taken this inspiration to create handmade, made-to-order, wooden platforms that elevate your laptop so you can stand and work.
-The Hemingway is an “add-on” – it sits on top of your current desk.
-Available at: http://workstanding.com/?ecommerce=the-hemingway
+He believed it kept his senses sharp and let him better connect to the world.
+Washington, D.C.-based company Stand Crafted has taken this inspiration to create handmade wall-mounted adjustable desks that hold your laptop so you can stand and work.
+The Hemingway is just one of the minimalistic standing desk designs they offer.
+Available at: https://www.etsy.com/listing/476236952/the-hemingway-wall-mounted-standing-desk

-About: Refold caught our eye when it launched a crowdfunding campaign on Kickstarter this year.
-It’s a unique approach to a standing desk and one that we love for its ingenious design, portability and smart approach to modern work life and office design.
+About: Refold first caught our eye when it launched a crowdfunding campaign on Kickstarter.
+It’s a unique approach to a standing desk and one that we love for its ingenious design, portability, and smart approach to modern work-life and office design.
 Available at: http://www.refold.co/

 Pros: Moving around the office?
 How about working from home one day and the office the next?
-This smart, cardboard (yet super sturdy) design allows users to pick up their desk and go whenever they want.
-It’s easy to assemble, adjustable, made from 100% recycled materials and is entirely customizable.
-Oh, and did we mention is super affordable?
+This smart cardboard (yet super sturdy) design allows users to pick up their desk and go whenever they want.
+It’s easy to assemble, adjustable, made from 100% recycled materials, and is entirely customizable.
+Oh, and did we mention it's super affordable?
 Double cha-ching.

-Cons: It’s only available for pre-order at the moment, so you’ll have to wait until June 2015 to get your hands on one.
-While we’re fans of the cardboard look, some super stuffy offices might give you a second look if it doesn't if into your office’s aesthetic.
+Cons: While we’re fans of the cardboard look, some super stuffy offices might give you a second look if it doesn't fit into your office’s aesthetic.

 About: The VARIDESK Pro isn’t a desk at all but an ingenious platform that takes your monitor (or monitors, as it’s designed for dual monitor usage) and keyboard from sitting height to standing height in a few seconds.
-To move the platform up or down, you squeeze the handles on the sides of the platform and the spring-loaded assist mechanism takes it up and down.
-It also comes with a free app you can install to track calories burned while standing and gives you sit and stand alerts to remind you to move positions.
-Available at: http://www.varidesk.com/varidesk-pro
+To adjust the platform's height, you squeeze the handles on the sides of the platform, and the spring-loaded assist mechanism takes it up and down.
+It also comes with a free app you can install to track calories burned while standing and to set alerts reminding you to move positions.
+Available at: http://www.varidesk.com/shop/by/series/pro-series

 Pros: Its app is a definite pro, but you can also install something like Time Out and achieve the same thing.
 The price is on the lower end of options out there, and that’s a pro in our pocketbooks.
 It comes ready to use out of the box – in less than 5 minutes, you can have your work station standing-ready.